Khmer traditional clothing: Sbai

 Chinese chronicles relay from the founding legend of Neang Neak and Preah Thong that the latter wasn't happy with Neang Neak's nude state and so he "folded a piece of material to make a garment through which he had her pass her head."
-That describes the sole way of wearing an already-sewn sbai even today.
-Otherwise the material is sewn onto the dancer.
+That describes how already-sewn sbai is worn even today when the garment isn't sewn onto the wearer.
+The sbai is used in traditional Khmer weddings during the rite of Preah Thong Taong Sbai Neang Neak ("Preah Thong holding on to the sbai of Neang Neak") to symbolize the founding legend of the Khmer people.
+The groom holds on to the bride's sbai from behind for a ritualistic walk representing "their entering into her naga realm."

-In bas-reliefs at Angkor, women (possibly devatas/tevodas) are often depicted with twin pieces of long fabric tucked inside their sampot and cascading down the outside.
-In The Serpent's Tale: A Brief history of Khmer Classical Dance (2018), Khmer ballet guru and expert Prumsodun Ok writes:

-"The tevoda wrap their arms around and sometimes hold these pieces of fabric, clearly indicating that they are to be manipulated, wrapped around their bodies from the front or the back.
-In fact, one carving at Angkor Wat demonstrates this clearly: three tevoda are depicted, with one in the act of wrapping the cloth from the back, another covering her breast, and another with the cloth dangling in the front from her bent elbow, suggesting that it can be wrapped from the front like a sbai as well."
+In bas-reliefs at Angkor Wat, devatas often have twin pieces of fabric tucked inside their sampot and cascading down its length.
+Khmer ballet guru and scholar Prumsodun Ok describes one group of three "with one in the act of wrapping the cloth from the back," the second one covering her right breast, and the third with the sbai "dangling in the front from her bent elbow, suggesting that it can be wrapped from the front like a sbai as well."
+A 16th century Angkor Wat bas-relief depicts women attendants wearing long sbai.